Which reality would you choose?

 Q: What would you say is your most interesting writing quirk?

 I don’t know how interesting it is, but active day-dreaming is a huge part of my process.
 And because I was processing my own PTSD while writing Riven, some of the scenes are taken directly from therapy sessions, hypnosis, and EMDR.
-I think this is what makes my writing so visual: I create each scene as a movie in my head before writing it down.
+Maybe this is what makes my writing so visual: I create each scene as a movie in my head before writing it down.

 Q: Besides the My Myth trilogy, do you have any other works planned?

-I do!
+For sure!
 I get new ideas all the time and write them down.
 I have synopses for a modern retelling of the Rapunzel story told from the witch’s point of view called Anatomy of a Curse, and an adult novel about a femme fatale who has to work off a lifetime of karmic debt called Obligate.

 Written/Interviewed by Nadege Richards.